First Time Buyer Mortgage Guide

 I’ll be in touch a few months before your mortgage needs reviewing to keep you on the best product for you, and prevent you from going on to any standard variable rate.

-Why I set up the First Time Buyer Mortgage Manchester knowledge hub
+Why I set up the First Time Buyer Mortgage knowledge hub

-This hub was set up with the aim of educating first time buyers in Manchester.
+This hub was set up with the aim of educating first time buyers in Manchester but now I help people accrossthe UK.
 I see first time buyers making mistakes all the time.
-Hopefully even those that don’t use me as thier mortgage broker can avoid some of those mistakes by learning something here.
+Hopefully even those that don’t use me as their mortgage broker can avoid some of those mistakes by learning something here.

 First time buyers often ask me the same questions.
 The chances are you may have some of these questions too.
 That’s why I’ve answered many of the reoccurring questions in these short videos.